quanterall/HaskellMaterials/basics/05-error-handling.md

 #### `catch`

 `catch` and its friends are useful when we believe we can completely recover from an error and provide a value of the same type as the code that threw the exception.
+It's important to keep in mind the fundamental difference between functions that allow us to capture errors and functions designed to handle them, as overzealous handling of errors can often lead to code that never quite fails gracefully but also doesn't quite work.

+The belief that we can recover from an error needs to be grounded in a reality where moving forward in the program is actually desirable and not something we do because we think it's better to have a badly behaving program that still runs than one that clearly signals that critical errors have happened.

 ##### `catch :: (MonadUnliftIO m, Exception e) => m a -> (e -> m a) -> m a`